-- 1. Inform the patient/client of who believes they are not capable of making their own decisions, with respect to the proposed treatment; - 2.
-Let them know who the substitute decision-maker will be when making treatment decisions on his/her behalf; - 3.
+- 1. Inform the patient/client, that you believe they are not capable of making their own decision with respect to the proposed treatment. - 2.
+Disclose who the substitute decision maker is who will be making treatment decisions on their behalf. - 3.
 Tell the patient/client that they may appeal the finding of incapacity or the choice of substitute decision-maker to the: